 - See individual variations as an opportunity, not a complication

 - Customize cues to promote adaptation and change

 - Utilize empowering language to incite confidence in your students

 - Expand your understanding of common “complaints” (shoulder and hip issues, back pain, tendinopathies, hypermobility, etc.)

 - Sequence to support the injury prevention/recovery continuum

 The way we teach modern postural yoga is rapidly evolving.
 Stay current with continuing education informed by sports science and biomechanics research in this all new continuing education course designed for teachers to further develop their craft.
 Jules blends sharp intuition with scientifically supported concepts to foster deeper insight into the poses and why we teach them.

-- Pose specifications for individual bodies and how to apply in group settings
+- Cueing for individual bodies and how to apply in group settings

 - Optimal tensional integrity using tissue quality as a guide